jpuentes421/jpuentes421/README.md

 ## Objective
 My journey as a security analyst has led me to hone my skills in critical thinking and problem solving.
-I will be documenting my progress and on hands training.
-My goal is to acquire the ComptTIA Security+ certification to demonstrate my dedication and passion for cybersecurity.
+I will be documenting my progress and on hands training to demonstrate my dedication and passion for cyberseucrity.

 ## Skills I'm Learning